Our Crown Jewel: A full suspension folding bike w/ top notch components

 - Mini bar-ends (With many folding bikes, it is difficult to steer with a long stem.
 Bar-ends solve this problem but make the bike difficult to fold.
 Not with our mini bar-ends - they are easy to turn and easy to fold!)

-- Folding left and right pedals for compactness
+- Folding left and right aluminum pedals for compactness

 - Plastic chainring cover to make keep chain from getting dirt and grime in your car or storage area.
 Also keeps the chain from falling off